systemd-notify

 --pid=

-Inform the init system about the main PID of the daemon.
-Takes a
+Inform the service manager about the main PID of the daemon.
+Takes

 systemd-notify MAINPID=$PID.
 For details about the semantics of